Library Rules 2023/24

 2.2 The Library welcomes comments and constructive feedback on our services and aims to provide an appropriate and timely response.
-Full details of our complaints procedure are available at our service points and on our website.
+Our email address is email@example.com

 2.3 Smoking, including e-cigarettes, anywhere in the Library building and the adjacent walkways is prohibited in line with the University’s Smoke Free Policy.
 Anyone smoking or vaping in the building will be asked to leave and may also face disciplinary action if they are a student or member of staff.

-2.9 Use of computer facilities and computer terminals located in the Library is subject to the existing UEA conditions of computer use available on the ITCS website.
+2.7 Use of computer facilities in the Library is subject to the existing UEA Conditions of Computer Use available on the ITCS website.
 Users are reminded that computer facilities are provided primarily for legitimate academic purposes such as learning, research or personal educational development.
 You may be asked to leave if you disturb or cause offence to other Library users.

-2.10 In order to ensure fair access to study spaces and facilities in the Library, booking systems may occasionally be instigated at times when demand is likely to outstrip supply.
-Any ‘walk-in’ open access study spaces and computers may not be “reserved” by simply leaving your belongings there for prolonged periods.
+2.8 In order to ensure fair and equal access to study spaces and facilities in the Library, booking systems may occasionally be instigated at times when demand is likely to outstrip supply.
+Any ‘walk in’ open access study spaces and computers may not be informally “reserved” by simply leaving your belongings there for prolonged periods.
 Library staff may clear away any personal property left on tables or in study rooms and shut down any computers left unattended for longer than 30 minutes so that other users can find a space to study.

-2.11 The Library is a public building.
+2.9 The Library is a public building.
 Personal belongings should not be left unattended at any time.
 If you choose to bring personal possessions into the Library this is at your own risk.
-Valuables left unattended may be removed by library staff who work ‘in pairs’ to ensure the security of any lost property.
+Valuables left unattended may be removed by library staff.

-2.14 Plug sockets are provided for using individual devices for study purposes only, and in doing so, care must be taken by users to ensure there are no trailing cables.
-Library users must not use sockets for inappropriate items such as kettles or for charging e-scooter.
-UEA equipment such as PCs and height-adjustable desks must remain plugged in at all times
+2.12 Plug sockets are provided for using individual devices for study purposes only, and in doing so, care must be taken by users to ensure there are no trailing cables.
+Library users must not use sockets for inappropriate items such as kettles or for charging e-scooters.
+UEA equipment such as PCs and height-adjustable desks must remain plugged in at all times.

 3.1 No item may be removed from the Library until it has been borrowed.
 Unauthorised removal of items from the Library will be treated as a University disciplinary offence and has, on occasions, been referred to the Police.
 Any items that may have set off the Library’s security alarm must be taken out of bags and shown on request at the exit.